-The Quest Team is knowledgeable and experienced in all Florida habitat types and survey methods, including pedestrian, vehicular, and aerial surveys; small mammal trapping, funnel trapping, mist netting, herp arrays, and bird banding.
+The Quest Team brings unparalleled experience with the wide range of species listed as threatened or endangered in Florida.
+Our Ecologists are knowledgeable and experienced in all Florida habitat types and survey methods, including pedestrian, vehicular, and aerial surveys; small mammal trapping, funnel trapping, mist netting, herp arrays, and bird banding.

 For project construction phases, Quest has developed and implemented protection plans and construction precautions in accordance with USFWS and FWC guidelines to avoid impacts to protected species during construction activities.
 We provide on-site training for construction personnel, provide educational materials and signage, and have designed and implemented monitoring protocols to accommodate a wide variety of species and site conditions.
 Examples include: overnight monitoring of sea turtle nests during bridge construction, monitoring of crested caracara and bald eagle nest sites during road construction, surveys and nest area delineations for nesting shorebirds, and monitoring of a breeding population of American crocodiles during pond maintenance activities.